vvvm23/vvvm23.github.io/content/posts/2023-08-31-huggingface-flax/index.md

 Meanwhile, with porting models, you have a very clear right or wrong answer.
 You get a nice immediate feedback loop once you begin writing tests and you get a big fat *bzzzz* when your test fails.
 It sucks, but it really forces you to get every single thing right.
 One issue I fixed was that the `jax.numpy.rsqrt` and the `torch.rsqrt` differed by like `0.0001` in certain cases.
 Over a large enough model, these accumulate into quite a serious numerical difference.
 A completely boring and annoying issue, but I never would've encountered this had I not tried this project.

-**Regarding realising I don't like porting models that much** – this was also a positive in the end as it prompted me to think quite deeply about what I actually wanted to do in machine learning, or rather, what I was missing.
-I just don't get too excited about porting models, turns out I missed creating new models, researching things, and running training experiments.
-This had a knock on effect into me changing job so I can get back to this kind of work.
-This project alone wasn't really the deciding factor, but it did make me think.
+**Regarding realising I don't like porting models that much** – this was also a *positive in the end as it prompted me to think quite deeply about what I *actually wanted to do in machine learning, or rather, what I was missing.
+I *just don't get too excited about porting models, turns out I missed creating *new models, researching things, and running training experiments.
+This had a *knock on effect into me changing job so I can get back to this kind of work.
+*This project alone wasn't really the deciding factor, but it did make me think.

+I started getting more serious about machine learning after developing a few model implementations from research papers.
+Arguably, this is kinda porting models, but in most cases these models were either entirely unfamiliar to me (in which I would learn something) or had no existing code.
+In the latter case, this provided genuine utility to the community as a reference codebase.
+Contrast with straight porting between frameworks, where we don't really get much new capability except being able to run with a different backend.
+The actual "AI-part" is the same.

+**Regarding navigating mature and unfamiliar codebases** – I touched on this a little bit already, but it taught me that when contributing to a large codebase that has established styles and conventions, I am suspectible to overthinking my own contributions.
+However, this wastes a lot of time, so going forward I'll try to push onwards and _somewhat_ ignore the rest of the library.
+Easier to ask for forgiveness than for permission, and not a whole lot can go wrong when you are working on a branch with good testing.
+So just trust your gut.

-**Regarding turbulent times** – okay, there isn't really a positive here
+**Regarding turbulent times** – okay, there isn't really a positive here.
+Moving house really sucks.

+### What's the Point?

+So, I didn't intend originally for this to be a journey of self-reflection.
+The actual main point was to offer some guidance on how to port models between frameworks in Huggingface transformers.
+There are a lot of existing docs about adding totally new models – even dedicated helper tools in the repo – but not much about converting between frameworks.
+So without further ado..